igrishaev/pg2/docs/oids-hints.md

 SQL level by adding an explicit type cast: `... $1::int`.
 Another option is to pass a list of OIDs.

-For built-in types, use constants from the `pg.oid` namespace.
-These constants are taken from Postgres source code:
+For built-in types, use constants declared in the `pg.oid` namespace.
+These are taken from Postgres source code:

 ~~~clojure
 (ns pg.oid